ethaden/confluent-security-python-tools/README.md

 poetry install --without dev --no-root
 ```

-### Configuration file

-In the python folder, copy the file `example-config.yaml` to `config.yaml` and set the appropriate values.

-### Authenticate to Azure

-Before running the code, you need to authenticate to Azure.
-There are multiple ways to do that.
-If you use VS Code, you can install the extension `Azure Account` and authenticate directly in VS Code using the command by calling `Azure: Sign in to Azure Cloud`.
-Alternatively, install the `az` command line tool and run `az login`.

 ### Runing the code

 In general, the code can be run with poetry like this: